Measurement of the centrality dependence of the dijet yield in $p$+Pb collisions at $\sqrt{s_{_\text{NN}}}$ = 8.16 TeV with the ATLAS detector

 These measurements inspired several theoretical works~\cite{Armesto:2015kwa, Bzdak:2014rca,Alvioli:2017wou}.
-In Ref.~\cite{Alvioli:2017wou}, the authors were able to reproduce inclusive jet results at both RHIC~\cite{PHENIX:2015fgy} and LHC~\cite{ATLAS:2014cpa} energies using a model based on a color fluctuations-related~\cite{PhysRevLett.67.2946} interpretation of the results.
+The models proposed in Refs.~\cite{Armesto:2015kwa}~and~\cite{Bzdak:2014rca} were able to partially reproduce the ATLAS data~\cite{ATLAS:2014cpa}, but were strongly disfavored by the results of Ref.~\cite{HION-2015-02}.
+In Ref.~\cite{Alvioli:2017wou}, the authors were able to reproduce inclusive jet results at both RHIC~\cite{PHENIX:2015fgy} and LHC~\cite{ATLAS:2014cpa} energies using a model based on a color fluctuations-related~\cite{PhysRevLett.67.2946} interpretation.
 The interaction strength of the proton, as well as its transverse size, are treated as dynamic quantities that depend on the instantaneous partonic configuration, considered frozen during the propagation of the proton through the nucleus.
 Due to QCD color screening, the overall interaction strength of a color-neutral configuration is expected to vary with the transverse area subtended by its color charges~\cite{Frankfurt:1993it}, which is smaller in hadrons where one parton carries a considerable fraction of the momentum.
 Therefore, hard \pxPb\ scatterings involving configurations of the proton with a large-$x$ parton, typical of the valence quark dominance region, are characterized by a smaller than average size and interaction strength of the projectile.
 These configurations have a reduced number of soft interactions with the nucleus, resulting in lower underlying event activity and thus shifting the event into a more peripheral centrality interval.
-Triple differential measurements of the dijet production as a function of centrality would allow for connecting these effects directly to the kinematics of the parton scattering, providing crucial input to advance the understanding of small configurations and their relation to the suppression of the overall interaction strength in \pxA\ collisions.
-The latter can be interpreted as a manifestation of color transparency phenomena~\cite{Brodsky:1982, Brodsky:1988xz, PhysRevLett.47.297, Frankfurt:1993it}.
+This can be interpreted as a manifestation of color transparency phenomena~\cite{Brodsky:1982, Brodsky:1988xz, PhysRevLett.47.297, Frankfurt:1993it}.
+Triple differential measurements of the dijet production as a function of centrality would allow for connecting these effects directly to the kinematics of the parton scattering, providing crucial input to advance the understanding of small proton configurations and their relation to the suppression of the overall interaction strength in \pxA\ collisions.

 This Letter presents measurements of the centrality dependence of the differential dijet yield in ATLAS \pxPb\ data at an \textit{NN} center-of-mass energy of 8.16~\TeV.
 It uses data collected in 2016 corresponding to an integrated luminosity of 165~nb$^{-1}$.
 The LHC was configured with a 6.5~\TeV\ proton beam and a Pb beam with an energy of 2.56~\TeV\ per nucleon.
 In this measurement, positive (negative) rapidities correspond to the proton-going (Pb-going) direction.
 The beam configuration resulted in a rapidity shift of the center-of-mass by +0.465~units in the proton-going direction relative to the laboratory frame.